Planning a Trip to Indonesia? Best Islands, Routes & Tips (2026)

 Lombok & Gili islands

-Located just east of Bali, Lombok offers a quieter and less developed alternative.
-Travelers come here for pristine beaches, clear waters and a more relaxed island atmosphere.
+Located just east of Bali, Lombok offers a quieter, less developed alternative with pristine beaches and a more relaxed atmosphere.

-Kuta Lombok and Senggigi Beach are popular for surfing, swimming and laid-back seaside stays.
-Just off the west coast, the Gili Islands attract visitors with white sand beaches, turquoise water and excellent snorkeling and diving.
+Areas like Kuta Lombok and Senggigi are ideal for surfing and laid-back stays, while the nearby Gili Islands are known for white sand beaches, crystal-clear water, and excellent snorkeling and diving.

 Lombok Indonesia waterfall Tiu Kelep